 A season ticket will give you access to all regular-season home games, without additional charges, for a set period of time (for example, a year or a ‘lifetime’), with prices ranging from around the £250 mark all the way up to £3500.

 Season tickets may seem pricey but they actually work out cheaper than paying separately for each game.
-Most will also give you discounts in shops, bars, and restaurants at the match venue and access to member-only areas, among other benefits.
+Most will also give you discounts in shops, bars, and restaurants at the match venue as well as access to member-only areas, among other benefits.

 To find out more about season tickets and how to buy them, it’s worth visiting the website of your favourite sports clubs and seeing what’s on offer.